Paranoia8972/js-discord-bot/README.md

+# This repository has been archived.
+I made a rewrite in Go.
+# The code for the new bot can be viewed at [Paranoia8972/PixelBot](https://github.com/Paranoia8972/PixelBot).

 # PixelBot

 🤖 This is the official OnThePixel.net Discord Bot.
 If you are looking for a customizable version with a webinterface, you might want to try [this](https://github.com/Paranoia8972/Discord-Bot).